“It is not easy being green. Everyone leaves a carbon footprint.

 We made the decision to be plastic free from day one, first because we think it's the right thing and secondly to share with our peers that it is achievable to all.
 Thankfully it is becoming easier to achieve each year.

 These actions may sound simple, but they are not the norm, nor are they an exhaustive list of our proudest achievements.
-Regardless of what we have achieved to date, we will continue to push our priorities forward across our sustainability pillars; in Community, Environment, People, Packaging & Waste, and Energy.
+Regardless of what we have achieved to date, we will continue to push our priorities forward across our sustainability pillars; in Community, Environment, Products and our Team.

 We believe it is our social and moral duty to have a positive impact on the environment.
 We improve people’s lives through supporting both local and national charities.
 Recycling where possible and donating to worthy causes.
 We actively engage and support our team to participate in regular volunteer activities that align with our goals and values.